jaiarobotics/jaiabot/src/doc/markdown/page20_build.md

 ### packages.gobysoft.org mirror

-To control the version of the GobySoft packages used, we maintain a mirror of packages.gobysoft.org (for each release series: 1.y, 2.y, etc.) that can be manually updated as necessary.
+To control the version of the GobySoft packages used, we maintain a mirror of packages.gobysoft.org (for each release series: 1.y, 2.y, etc. and two release levels: "release" and "staging") that can be manually updated as necessary.

 ```
 sudo apt install apt-mirror
 ```

-I copied `gobysoft-apt-mirror-1.y.list` from `jaiabot/scripts/packages` to `/opt/jaia_packages` on packages.jaia.tech.
+I copied `gobysoft-apt-mirror-1.y*.list` from `jaiabot/scripts/packages` to `/opt/jaia_packages` on packages.jaia.tech.

+#### Staging and release

+Two GobySoft mirrors are provided ("release" and "staging") so that new updates to GobySoft packages can be progressively merged into the JaiaBot repository.

 #### Create/update the mirror